Tacuara Nationalist Movement

-The Movimiento Nacionalista Tacuara (MNT, Tacuara Nationalist Movement) was an Argentine far right orthodox peronist and fascist movement from 1955 through the 1960s, and in the years (at least) 1960–66, as Neo Nazis, which later integrated Juan Perón's right-wing “Special Formations”.
-Linked to the more radical sectors of the Peronist movement, and directly inspired by Julio Meinvielle's Catholic pronouncements, Tacuara defended nationalist, Catholic, anti-liberal, anti-communist, antisemitic and anti-democratic ideas, and had as its first model the Spaniard Primo de Rivera's fascist Falange.
-Its main leaders were Alberto Ezcurra Medrano (pro-Nazi and an admirer of Hitler & Mussolini), José Luis "Joe" Baxter (of Irish descent), Oscar Denovi, and Eduardo Rosa.
+The Tacuara Nationalist Movement (Movimiento Nacionalista Tacuara, MNT) was an Argentine far-right fascist movement.
+While officially established in 1957, its activities started in 1955, and continued through the 1960s, being integrated into Juan Perón's "Special Formations".
+Directly inspired by Julio Meinvielle's Catholic pronouncements, Tacuara defended nationalist, Catholic, anti-liberal, anti-communist, antisemitic, and anti-democratic ideas, and had as its first model José Antonio Primo de Rivera's fascist Falange Española.

+Its main leaders were Alberto Ezcurra Uriburu, José Luis "Joe" Baxter, Óscar Denovi, and Eduardo Rosa.
 Various ideologically contradictory movements emerged from this group.
 After three important splits in the early 1960s, the police cracked down on most factions in March 1964.
-A year later, the entire MNT was outlawed by President Arturo Illia (UCR).
+A year later, the entire MNT was outlawed by then president Arturo Illia of the Radical Civic Union.
+The movement gradually disintegrated as many members became fascinated with left-wing Peronism and communism, while others incorporated neo-Nazi elements.
+In 1965, the Argentine National Congress classified Tacuara as a communist rather than a fascist organisation.

 Composed of young people from right-wing backgrounds, it has been called the "first urban guerrilla group in Argentina".

-(A tacuara was a rudimentary lance used by gaucho militias (known in Argentina as Montoneras) during the Argentine war of independence.
-It consisted of a knife blade tied to a stalk of taquara cane.)
+A tacuara was a rudimentary lance used by gaucho militias (known in Argentina as Montoneras) during the Argentine war of independence.
+It consisted of a knife blade tied to a stalk of taquara cane.
+It has been rumored that the organization was secretly run by the son of Adolf Eichmann.